 Abstract

-Purpose: The objective of this study was to develop and produce a novel fusion protein combining GLP-1 and FGF21, aiming to achieve synergistic pharmacological effects by targeting dual pathways, and subsequently validate these effects in a NASH model.
+Purpose: The objective of this study was to develop and produce a novel fusion protein that combines GLP-1 (glucagon-like peptide-1) and FGF21 (fibroblast growth factor 21), with the aim of achieving synergistic pharmacological effects through the targeting of dual pathways, followed by validation of these effects in a non-alcoholic steatohepatitis (NASH) model.

-Method: We utilized C57Bl/6J mice to establish an HFD/CCl4 NASH model, with the primary aim of assessing the drug efficacy across low, medium, and high (0.3, 1, 3mpk) dose groups administered twice weekly for 28 days.
-The secondary objective was to investigate the impact of long-term storage (-20°C, 30M) on HSP763-01's efficacy and to evaluate the drug effectiveness of the high dose (3mpk) group given twice a week after the use of CCl4 for 2 weeks for 28 days.
+Methods: We utilized C57Bl/6J mice to establish a high-fat diet (HFD)/CCl4 NASH model, with the aim of assessing the drug efficacy across low, medium, and high (0.3, 1, 3 mpk) dose groups administered twice a week for 28 days.

 Results: The animal pharmacological experiment of HSP763-01 demonstrated a significant reduction in body weight without apparent appetite suppression.
-Analysis of blood biochemical indicators revealed a marked decrease in TG, TCHO, LDL, and blood sugar levels with a significant dose-dependent effect.
+Analysis of blood biochemical indicators revealed a marked decrease in triglycerides (TG), serum total cholesterol (TCHO or TC), low-density lipoprotein (LDL), and blood sugar levels with a significant dose-dependent effect.
 Additionally, Liver tissue analysis indicated notable alleviation of liver fatty degeneration and ballooning degeneration, as well as partial relief of lobular inflammation with a significant dose-dependent effect.
-However, due to the severe liver fibrosis induced by CCl4 in mice (3rd grade), HSP763-01 exhibited limited efficacy in alleviating fibrosis.
+However, due to the severe liver fibrosis induced by tetrachloromethane (CCl4 ) in mice (3rd grade), HSP763-01 exhibited limited efficacy in alleviating fibrosis.

 Conclusion: HSP763-01 exhibited a clear dual target of GLP-1 and FGF21, which has been demonstrated by a robust response to the HFD/CCl4 model, showing a marked improvement in lipid metabolism, lowering of blood glucose, weight loss, significant alleviation of liver steatosis, ballooning, and partial relief of lobular inflammation and fibrosis.